digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 package that uses an interface definition from a dependency package can never upgrade that dependency to a new version.

-For this reason, it is strongly recommend that interfaces always be defined in their own packages separately from templates.
+For this reason, it is :ref:`strongly recommended that interfaces always be defined in their own packages separately from templates <separate_interfaces_and_exceptions>`.

 Best Practices
 --------------

 To ensure that future upgrades and DAR lifecycling go smoothly, we recommend the following practices:

+.. _separate_interfaces_and_exceptions:

 Separate Interfaces/Exceptions from Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~